Fault Tolerance for Service Function Chains: Related Work

 \section{Related Work}

 We already discussed NFV related work in \sect{fault-tolerance-for-middleboxes}.
 Next, we position FTC related to three lines of work.

-\textbf{Fault tolerant storage.} Prior to FTC, the distributed system literature used chain and ring structures to provide fault tolerance.
-However, the focus in this literature is on ordering read/write messages at the process level (compared to, middlebox threads racing to access shared state in our case), at lower non-determinism rates (compared to, per-packet frequency), and at lower output rates (compared to, several Mpps releases).
-Chain replication protocol \cite{chain-replication} is the first scheme where servers form a chain that provides a fault-tolerant storage service.
-Other systems adapted this protocol for key-value storages.
+\paragraph{Fault tolerant storage:} Prior to FTC, the distributed system literature used chain and ring structures to provide fault tolerance.
+However, their focus is on ordering read/write messages at the process level (compared to, middlebox threads racing to access shared state in our case), at lower non-determinism rates (compared to, per-packet frequency), and at lower output rates (compared to, several Mpps releases).

+A class of systems adapt the chain replication protocol~\cite{chain-replication} for key-value storages.
 In HyperDex \cite{hyperdex} and Hibari \cite{hibari}, servers shape multiple logical chains replicating different key ranges.
-They respectively leverage consistent hashing and hyperspace hashing of keys to select a chain.
 NetChain \cite{netchain} replicates in the network on a chain of programmable switches.
-FAWN \cite{fawn}, Flex-KV \cite{flex-kv}, and parameter server \cite{parameter-server} use consistent hashing rings that form a replication ring of servers.
+FAWN \cite{fawn}, Flex-KV \cite{flex-kv}, and parameter server \cite{parameter-server} leverage consistent hashing to form a replication ring of servers.
 Unlike these systems, FTC takes advantage of the natural structure of service function chains, uses transactional packet processing, and piggybacks state updates on packets.

-\textbf{Primary-backup replication.} In \emph{active} replication \cite{state-machine-replication}, all replicas process requests.
+\paragraph{Primary backup replication:} In \emph{active} replication \cite{state-machine-replication}, all replicas process requests.
 This scheme requires determinism in middlebox operations, while middleboxes are non-deterministic \cite{routerbricks, packet-shaker}.
-In passive replication \cite{primary-backup}, only a \emph{primary} server processes requests.
-The primary sends state updates to the replicas.
-Despite the active replication, this scheme makes no assumption on determinism.
-Generic virtual machine high availability solutions (e.g., VM checkpointing \cite{scales2010design,remus,colo}) freeze a VM for each checkpointing.
-These solutions are not effective for chains because the operation of chains freezes during long checkpoints.
+In passive replication \cite{primary-backup}, only a \emph{primary} server processes requests and sends state updates to other replicas.
+This scheme makes no assumption about determinism.
+Generic virtual machine high availability solutions~\cite{scales2010design,remus,colo} pause a virtual machine per each checkpoint.
+These solutions are not effective for chains, since the chain operations pauses during long checkpoints.

-\textbf{Consensus protocols.} Classical consensus protocols, such as Paxos \cite{lamport2001paxos} and Raft \cite{raft} are known to be slow and cause unacceptable low performance if used for middleboxes.
+\paragraph{Consensus protocols:} Classical consensus protocols, such as Paxos \cite{lamport2001paxos} and Raft \cite{raft} are known to be slow and cause unacceptable low performance if used for middleboxes.